Simulation and Medical Education Fellowship

 About Our Simulation Center

-The fellow will collaborate with multiple disciplines, including their own discipline, to develop simulation and skill-based curricula.
+The simulation and medical education fellow will collaborate with multiple disciplines, including their own discipline, to develop simulation and skill-based curricula.
 They will be involved in planning logistics as well as running and debriefing simulation sessions, both within the simulation center and in-situ.
 Opportunities to be involved with sessions involving individual departments/units, as well as interprofessional teams, will be available.
-While concurrently being enrolled in a masters level program, the fellow will be able to combine formal education with experiential learning and direct feedback, maximizing the opportunity to acquire and refine their knowledge and skills.
+While concurrently being enrolled in a master's level program, the fellow will be able to combine formal education with experiential learning and direct feedback, maximizing the opportunity to acquire and refine their knowledge and skills.
 The fellow will also be involved in development and implementation of non-simulation based educational activities for learners in their home department.

 Our curriculum is centered around the principles of educating adult learners, with an emphasis on using simulation as one important method to achieve this goal.
 Our curriculum specifically includes the following: